PROMOTE THE EVENT!

 Don’t assume the coordinator is doing everything.
 You might know something they don’t.
 Are there any writing groups, or book-reading clubs in the area?
 Check with the library.
 Keep an eye on the local press, they might advertise in there.
-By all means produce some leaflets; at the very least you or the coordinator should have some put in the library a week or two beforehand, but make sure they look professional, and don’t expect miracles.
+By all means produce some leaflets; at the very least you or the coordinator should have some put in the library a week or two beforehand, but make sure they look professional.

 ON THE DAY